benchristel/refactoring-workshop/cli-client/README.md

 `OC2RTA_PASSWORD` variables are already present in your program's environment.

+Take a moment to implement this feature before reading the follow-up questions.
+Once you are happy with your code and tests, then take a peak.

 ### Follow-up questions

 - What happens if a user's password contains spaces?